Other course specific tests:

 Offers will be based upon three principal subjects or a combination of principal subjects and A levels.

-34 overall (5 higher level or 6 standard level points in English).
+34 overall (16 at higher level, with 5 at higher level or 6 at standard level in English).

 Irish Highers (Leaving Certificate)